-5.5 Undoing a Stage
+5.5 Installing Multiple Patch Kits

+During the install stage you can install multiple patch kits.
+For example, you could run dupatch to install an inaugural patch kit (such as Patch Kit 0001 for Version 5.1A) and then run dupatch again to install an Early Release Patch (ERP) Kit.

+The benefit of installing multiple patch kits is the time you save by not having to run the rolling upgrade procedure multiple times.
+You should be aware, however, that installing multiple patch kits could make troubleshooting more difficult if you subsequently experience a problem with your system.

-The clu_upgrade undo command provides the ability to undo a rolling upgrade that has not completed the switch stage.
+Prior to issuing the clu_upgrade switch command, you can remove any patches from the last of the multiple patch kits you installed.
+See Section 4.12 for information about removing patches. ndoing a Stage The clu_upgrade undo command provides the ability to undo a rolling upgrade that has not completed the switch stage.
 You can undo any stage except the switch stage and the clean stage.

-Note See Section 5.6 for information about deleting patches installed during a rolling upgrade. g
+Note See Section 5.7 for information about deleting patches installed during a rolling upgrade.
 To undo a stage, use the undo command with the stage that you want to undo.
 The clu_upgrade command determines whether the specified stage is a valid stage to undo.
-Table 5-2 outlines the requirements for undoing a stage:

-If you encounter unrecoverable failures while running dupatch, do not run the clu upgrade -undo install command.
+Table 5-2 outlines the requirements for undoing a stage: Caution If you encounter unrecoverable failures while running dupatch, do not run the clu_upgrade -undo install command.
 Contact your support personnel for further instructions.

+5.6 Ui